moll/js-strange/README.md

 ==========
 [![NPM version][npm-badge]](http://badge.fury.io/js/strange)

 stRange.js is a **range object** for JavaScript.
-It doesn't currently do anything beyond allowing you to construct it with a beginning and an end, but it will eventually support both **exclusive and inclusive ranges** and **infinite ranges**.
+Use it to have a single value type with two endpoints and their boundaries.
+Stringifies itself in the style of `[begin,end)` and allows you to parse a string back.
+Also useful with PostgreSQL.

 [npm-badge]: https://badge.fury.io/js/strange.png